Drug information

 • If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking fostemsavir during pregnancy.
 For more information on the use of fostemsavir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

-• If you are using hormone-based birth control (such as pills, implants, or vaginal rings), especially if you are taking birth control pills that contain ethinyl estradiol.
+• If you are using hormone-based birth control (such as pills, injections, vaginal rings, implants, contraceptive patches, or birth control pills), especially if you are taking birth control pills that contain ethinyl estradiol.
 Your health care provider can help you decide how to adjust your birth control while you are taking fostemsavir.
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo HIV and Birth Control infographic.

 How should I take fostemsavir?How should I take fostemsavir?